When it comes to electricity production, 200 Watt solar panels are the best compromise between size, power output, and price.

 Electric fan (40W) | 2 hours |

 While running, appliances consume energy in Wh or kWh.
-To find out how much energy your devices use apply the formula below:
+To find out how much energy your devices use, apply the formula below:

 Energy (Wh) = Power (W) * Running Time (hour)

 We highly recommend lithium batteries.
 Their power output, life duration, and robustness far outperform lead-acid batteries.
-In a recent article, we faced off lithium and lead-acid batteries, guess which one won the battle?

 200-watt solar panels offer the best compromise between size/weight and power, but are they powerful enough for an RV?